babyakja/GA_capstone_project/README.md

 __An exploration into Kanye's lyrics and state of mind using Machine Learning__

 Kanye West is highly polarizing figure due to his recent behavior and publicly questionable conduct back to the MTV awards in 200X.
-Recently, on his latest album _ye_, he declares on the cover “I hate being Bi-Polar, its awesome” and sings about it being his superpower on the song _Yikes_.
-It may be easy to scoff at or dismiss such a condition as being crazy but the reality of bipolar disorder affectsing (x number) of people is an actual problem needing to be addressed.
+Recently, on his latest album __ye__, he declares on the cover _“I hate being Bi-Polar, its awesome”_ and sings about it being his superpower on the song _Yikes_.
+It may be easy to scoff at or dismiss such a condition as being crazy but the reality of bipolar disorder affecting 6.86 million U.S. adults annually is an actual problem needing to be addressed.

 __Resources Used:__